What Is Cybersecurity? A Gentle Introduction For Small Businesses

 When it comes to improving user behavior across an organization, we need to blend education with rule-based enforcement.

 We recommend enforcing the use of strong, effective policies across the organization.
 For example, users on company devices shouldn’t be able to install any application they want or browse the web without controls.
-We also recommend the use of endpoint protection like EDR (more on this below).
+We also recommend the use of managed endpoint protection like MDR (more on this below).

 These sound great on paper but are hard to get right 100% of the time.
 For example, in a business email compromise (BEC) or phishing attack, you might get an urgent email from your direct superior about a topic that is highly related to your job.
 There’s a good chance that you wouldn’t think about security before downloading an attachment or clicking a link.
 This is an example of the attacker using social engineering, deceiving their target to achieve a goal.